nyftyj/select-db-source/README.md

 ```

 ## Architectural decisions & Trade-offs
-- State management: I kept state management simply and used hooks to manage user db search query and filter options in the component level.
+- State management: I kept state management simple and used hooks to manage user db search query and filter options in the component level.
 Using Redux makes sense if data was being shared across different pages, which had been the case if I had time to build the AddDBForm page.
-Redux also makes sense if other meta data is upon landing on SelectDBPage.
+Redux also makes sense if other meta data required is upon landing on SelectDBPage.

-- Improving upon design spec: I wasn't sure what the filter dropdown options could be as it was not specified in the design spec.
+- Improving upon design spec: I wasn't sure what the filter dropdown options were required as it was not specified in the design spec.
 So, I thought it would be reasonable to have filter options by database types and kept it relatively general: Relational, Non-relational and a few special database types like Cloud or Flat file.
 In a production setting, filter options should have more variety and granualar specificity provided to users.

 - Improved rendering performance by memoizing queried database list as well as keeping state management modular to eliminate unnneccesary re-rendering of sibling components.